jamesaduncan/osom.guide/src/doctrine.md

 ### Do we recognize that there is no single culture?

-We understand that an organization which plans for longevity needs to cope with not only the discovery of new things, but also the use of things that have become industrialized, while transitioning other things between these two extremes.
+We understand that an organization that plans for longevity needs to cope with not only the discovery of new things but also the use of things that have become industrialized while transitioning other things between these two extremes.
 We will, therefore, need to allow for different approaches at different times.
-We won't insist upon round pegs, or square holes; we won't grind people down into one way of looking at the world.
+We won't insist upon round pegs or square holes; we won't grind people down into one way of looking at the world.

 ### Do we design for constant evolution?